Print

 Fill and bake the squash

-1. Use a fork to scrape the squash strands away from the edges of each half of squash, leaving a small border around each half of squash.
+1. Use a fork to scrape the squash strands away from the edges of each half of the squash, leaving a small border around each half of the squash.
 Place the strands of squash into a medium-size mixing bowl.

 4. Set the oven to broil and cook the squash for 1-2 minutes to melt the cheese.

-5. Remove, let cool for a few minutes and top with some parsley.
+5. Remove, let cool for a few minutes, and top with some parsley.

 Notes